vlang/vlang-blog/content/blog/vex-showcase.md

 Vex is an easy-to-use, modular web framework for V. It is inspired by projects such as Express, and is a great library to quickly build web applications with.
-It was created a fellow V Developer: [Ned](/people/ned-palacios/)
+It was created by a fellow V Developer: [Ned](/people/ned-palacios/).
+The purpose of this article is to showcase Vex's utility and showing off its features by building a toy API with it.

 **Note:** The built-in web framework for V [VWeb](https://github.com/vlang/v/tree/master/vlib/vweb) is similar to Flask (the routes are defined as attributes).
 It is currently in active development.
 It is also multi-threaded while Vex is not (yet).
-You can choose whichever web framework you wish.
-The purpose of this article is to showcase Vex's utility and showing off its features by building a toy API with it.

 ## Getting Started With Vex